 "I absolutely love it," she says of her work-at-home job.
 "It gives me flexibility.
 I feel like I'm my own boss, and I can fall out of bed and go to work in seconds."

-Two glaring red flags to look out for: jobs touted via email that promise to pay more than you ever dreamed, and firms that charge you a fee to obtain more information about a job.
-"Payment for the privilege of working is rarely acceptable, in our view," says Christine Durst, an Internet fraud and safety expert and cofounder of RatRaceRebellion.com, a website that screens job leads on home-based jobs.
+Two glaring red flags: jobs touted via email that promise to pay more than you ever dreamed, and firms that charge you a fee to obtain more information about a job.
+"Payment for the privilege of working is rarely acceptable, in our view," says Christine Durst, an internet fraud and safety expert and cofounder of RatRaceRebellion.com, a website that screens job leads on home-based jobs.

 That said, there are legitimate work-at-home jobs in customer service and other fields, but you'll need to do legwork to avoid scams.
-Here are five jobs to consider.
-Pay ranges, which will vary based on experience and other factors, are primarily derived from employers and U.S. Department of Labor data.
+Here are five jobs to consider:

 1. Customer Service Representative

-The nitty-gritty: You must have an up-to-date computer (usually a PC), a high-speed Internet connection, a dedicated landline telephone during business hours, a telephone headset and a quiet place to work.
+The nitty-gritty: You must have an up-to-date computer, a high-speed internet connection, a dedicated landline telephone during business hours, a telephone headset and a quiet place to work.

-In general, you're answering incoming calls, taking new orders and tracking existing orders.
+In general, you'll be answering incoming calls, taking new orders and tracking existing orders.
 In some cases, you'll troubleshoot and help out with technical support.
 Online chat sessions and email may be part of the job.
-You'll need to toggle seamlessly between several computer screen windows at a time.
-Employers usually offer paid training sessions.
+You'll need to toggle seamlessly among several computer screen windows at a time.
+Employers often offer paid training sessions.

 Potential employers, including Hilton Hotels, American Airlines and 1-800-Flowers.com, might hire directly.
-Others use third-party companies who then hire home-based workers.
-In addition to Sykes, other virtual call center operators include Convergys, LiveOps, Arise, West at Home and Working Solutions.
+Others use third-party companies that then hire home-based workers.
+In addition to Sykes, other virtual call center operators include Convergys, LiveOps, Arise and Working Solutions.

 The hours: Full-time, part-time and split shifts are available.
 Employers may require at least 20 hours a week, plus weekend slots.

-Median pay range: The typical hourly rate is about $9, but workers can earn more than $20 an hour with incentives and bonuses.
+Median pay: According to the U.S. Bureau of Labor Statistics (BLS), as of May 2015, the most recent data available, customer service representatives earn a median hourly rate of $15.25.
 Some firms provide health, vision and dental benefits, or access to group plan rates.
 Paid vacation and matching 401(k) plans may be a perk, but you'll have to clock in enough hours to be eligible.

 Qualifications: Job descriptions typically call for customer care or technical support experience.
 Think broadly.
-Prior experience in a retail store as a bank teller or in sales might suffice.
+Experience in a retail store, as a bank teller or in sales might suffice.
 Typically, an online test and a phone interview are required.
 Background, drug and credit checks are standard.
 Some firms charge $30 to $45 for such screens.

 2. Online Juror